OpenCamp-cc/opencamp.cc/content/docs/build-together.md

 We welcome anyone from beginners to programming to software developers and leaders to join us any of our Build Together calls.

+## Guest Speakers

+We are actively looking for guest speakers to share their experience working in the tech industry with our students.
+Please reach out to victor@opencamp.cc if you are keen to share.

+## Using our materials

+Materials developed by open camp is designed to be usable and accessible by all, and we welcome other schools and bootcamps to use them.

+If you would explore running your own open camp in your city or timezone, please send an email to victor@opencamp.cc and we can discuss further.

 ---

 [Learn more about open camp and Cohort #0](/)